whopio/next-app-middleware/README.md

 ### forward.static.{ts,js}

+(Can not exist in route group segment)

-Define internal path rewrites in this file.
+Define internal path forwards in this file.
 Export named functions that indicate what parameter will be rewritten.
 Used to forwar static segments.

 ```
 /app/